XRPLF/xrpl-dev-portal/content/concepts/xrpl/ledger-structure.md

 ## Tree Format

 As its name might suggest, a ledger's state tree is a tree data structure.
 Each entry in the state tree is identified by a 256-bit ID.
 In JSON, a ledger entry's ID is the `index` field, which contains a 64-character hexadecimal string like `"193C591BF62482468422313F9D3274B5927CA80B4DD3707E42015DD609E39C94"`.
 Every entry in the state tree has an ID that you can use to look up that entry; every transaction has an identifying hash that you can use to look up the transaction in the transaction tree.
-Do not confuse the `index` (ID) of a ledger entry with the [`ledger_index` (sequence number) of a ledger][Ledger Index].
+Do not confuse the `index` (ID) of a ledger entry with the `ledger_index` (sequence number) of a ledger.

 **Tip:** Sometimes, a ledger entry is called a "ledger node".
 For example, transaction metadata returns a list of `AffectedNodes`.
 Do not confuse this with a "node" (server) in the peer-to-peer network.